What is a tribunal?

 What is the court fee?

-For those who live within the Archdiocese of Philadelphia there are no longer court fees since 2015.
-The Holy Father, Pope Francis, encourages those who are able to make a contribution to do so in order to offset the expenses of the Tribunal.
 The administrative cost of the Tribunal is $800.00 per case.
-Any contribution toward this cost is greatly appreciated when your case has been completed.
+However, for those initiating a case who live in the Archdiocese of Philadelphia there are no longer court fees as of 2016.
+In these cases Pope Francis encourages those who are able to make a contribution to do so in order to offset the expenses of the Tribunal.
+Any contribution toward this cost is greatly appreciated after your case has been completed.

 Who can petition for a Declaration of Nullity, or an annulment?

 Anyone who has been previously married and divorced and now wishes to marry in the Catholic Church must petition for a declaration of nullity.

 The party who petitions the tribunal for a Declaration of Nullity is called the PETITIONER.
 The other party who is asked to respond to the petition for a declaration of nullity is called the RESPONDENT.

 What tribunal is competent to hear my case?